cs-ed/ed-tech-plan-AlexRErwin/README.md

 Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
 This should include any software installed as well as any online services.
+* Instructor will use AERIES software to report grades and take attendance
 * Google Classroom as a learning management system
 * Google Slides for students to document their daily progress through a digital engineering journal
 * ChromeOS for students to access Chrome web browser and save files to their chromebooks
-* [VEXcode IQ](https://codeiq.vex.com/) as the IDE for students to program their robots
+* [VEXcode IQ](https://codeiq.vex.com/) as the web-based IDE for students to program their robots using their chromebooks.
+There is also a free extension available for VSCode.

 ### Hardware Specifications

-Describe the hardware requirements for your class.
-Provide specific requirements wherever necessary.
+Teacher Laptop Spec go here:
+Dell Precision

+Student chromebook spec go here:

+The VEX IQ Robot brain connects to a computer via an USB-C to USB-A 2.0 cable.
+Proprietary smart cables connect up to 12 motors and/or sensors.
+Each brain has a 3 inch LCD screen.
+There are 8 save slots to hold unique programs, as well as a microSD port for storing more data.
+Student chromebooks

 ### Application